LinuxForHealth/connect/local-config/ipfs/README.md

 ## Build the IPFS multi-arch images
 LinuxForHealth uses ipfs/go-ipfs and ipfs/ipfs-cluster docker images.
 However, these images are only available on Docker Hub as amd64 images.
 Follow the instructions below to build multi-arch images that support amd64, s390x and arm64.  `docker buildx` does not work for s390x builds, so build each image separately on amd64, s390x and arm64 machines and use `docker manifest` to create the multi-arch images.

+Note:  As a LinuxForHealth deployer, you should not need to rebuild the IPFS images unless you are adding a supported OS.

 ### Build go-ipfs